Background

 Rethinking I-94 is a long-term process to engage communities that live, work, commute, and play along the corridor to promote effective movement of people and goods and a high quality of life for neighboring communities.
 MnDOT’s goal is to listen to a wide variety of voices as it considers the future of the corridor.
 This is the first comprehensive review of I-94 since its construction in the 1960s and is jointly conducted by MnDOT and the Federal Highway Administration (FHWA).

-Rethinking I-94 looks to enhance connectivity and address identified transportation needs.
+Rethinking I-94 looks to address identified transportation needs and to enhance connectivity.
 In doing so, Rethinking I-94 works to ensure residents have a meaningful voice in transportation decisions that affect their lives.

 • I-94 supports 130 express bus stops and 38 limited-stop bus per day as well as between 114,000 and 167,000 vehicles per day.

-• I-94 is used by many emergency response organizations such as law enforcement agencies, emergency medical response teams, and hospitals to the community which they serve.
+• I-94 is used by many emergency response organizations such as law enforcement agencies, emergency medical response teams and hospitals.

-• The sidewalks, pedestrian bridges, and roadway along and across I-94 also support multimodal transportation
+• The sidewalks, pedestrian bridges, and roadway along and across I-94 support multimodal transportation

 • While the corridor currently supports multimodal transportation, Rethinking I-94 will be addressing opportunities to make improvements